-During an event the natural progression of resource mobilization begins with the local dispatch / communication centers sending first responders to the incident.
+During an event, the natural progression of resource mobilization begins with the local dispatch centers (PSAPs) sending first responders to the incident.
 As the incident grows in complexity the need to access additional resources may be experienced and local mutual aid agencies will be requested from participating partners.
-The resource acquisition process remains with the local dispatch / communication centers and Computer Aided Dispatch (CAD) systems unless local mutual aid is nearly or totally exhausted.
+The resource acquisition process remains with the local dispatch centers and Computer Aided Dispatch (CAD) systems unless local mutual aid is nearly or totally exhausted.
 As mutual aid resources and support are exhausted the need to access additional resources becomes critical to meet the operational needs of an incident.
-If resources cannot be accessed by local dispatch and/or the Fort Collins Interagency Dispatch Center, the Larimer EOC will assist the incident in resource management by finding and acquiring necessary resources.
+If resources cannot be accessed by local dispatch, the Larimer EOC will assist the incident in resource management by finding and acquiring necessary resources.
+For wildfire events, this will be done in coordination with Fort Collins Interagency Dispatch Center.

 Every resource order will involve a Requesting Agency and an Assisting Agency.

-Requesting Agency: Defined as the agency having jurisdiction.
-The request can be processed through any locally preferred ordering point, which is typically the ICP, dispatch center or the local EOC.

-Assisting Agency: Defined as the agency providing requested resources.
+- Requesting Agency: Defined as the agency having jurisdiction.
+The request can be processed through any locally preferred ordering point, which is typically the ICP, dispatch center or the local EOC. - Assisting Agency: Defined as the agency providing requested resources.